Death penalty (NCAA): Southern Methodist University football, 1987

 The infractions committee cited the need to "eliminate a program that was built on a legacy of wrongdoing, deceit and rule violations" as a factor in what is still the harshest penalty ever meted out to any major collegiate program.
 It also cited SMU's history of violations and the "great competitive advantage" the Mustangs had gained as a result of cheating.
 However, it praised SMU for cooperating fully with the investigation, as well as its stated intent to run a clean program.
 Had SMU not fully cooperated, it would have had its football program shut down until 1989 and would have lost its right to vote at NCAA conventions until 1990.

 All recruits and players were allowed to transfer without losing eligibility, and most did.
-On April 11, 1987, SMU announced its football team would stay shuttered for 1988 as well, citing the near-certainty that it would not have enough experienced players left to field a competitive team.
+On April 11, 1987, SMU announced its football team would stay inactive for 1988 as well, citing the near-certainty that it would not have enough experienced players left to field a competitive team.
 Their concerns proved valid, as new coach Forrest Gregg was left with a severely undersized and underweight roster composed mostly of freshmen.